2KRISHNAYADAV/Assignment-AI-Support-Agent/README.md

 A useful support agent should not only generate a reply.
 It should:

 - 🧠 First **understand** what the customer needs
-- 📚 Use the brand''s own **historical support behavior** as evidence
+- 📚 Use the brand's own **historical support behavior** as evidence
 - 🛑 Know **when to stop** and involve a human

 > For this prototype, the selected brand is **AppleSupport**.